Last Updated on June 3, 2023 by Teemu Suomala

 Who is this guitar for?

 The Seagull S6 Cedar Original is for a novice/intermediate guitar player looking to upgrade to a nicer instrument.
-It is also for players looking for a recording acoustic guitar without breaking the bank.
+It is also for players looking for a recording without breaking the bank.

-Find more great acoustic guitars for intermediate players here.
+Find more great acoustics for intermediate players here.

 Who is this guitar NOT for?